Jalle19/php-whitelist-check/README.md

 php-whitelist-check
 ===================

 A modern and simple approach to validating IP addresses and domains against a whitelist.
-It supports both IPv4 and IPv6.
+It supports both IPv4 and IPv6 addresses and CIDR subnets in addition to domain names and wild-card domains.

 ## Usage

 The `Check::whitelist()` method takes an array of definitions which will constitute the whitelist.
 The definitions can either be strings (which will be parsed to their respective objects) or objects.

+The `Check::check($value)` method is used to check the specified value against the current whitelist.
+The method will return true if the value matches any of the definitions.

 To create your own definition classes just extended `Whitelist\Definition\Definition` and implement `Whitelist\Definition\IDefinition`